 Tools to check your DANE

-Use the CyberFurl DANE lookup when you want to see the live signal on a real domain, and then step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl DANE lookup as your primary tlsa record checker when you want to see the live signal on a real domain.
+Performing a fast dane record lookup gives you the ability to check dane record validity and confirm DNSSEC pinning.
+Step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 Usually yes if DANE protects a real production path you depend on, but the rollout should follow actual dependency mapping rather than a blind checklist.
 Check the live signal first, understand what still relies on the current behavior, and then tighten the control with room to validate and roll back safely.